 5 Critical Product Owner Interview Questions

-Product Owners are vital in any scenario, but are arguably one of the pillars to help ensure a product is successful on a Scrum Team by maximizing the value delivered.
+A Product Owner is vital for a Scrum Team.
+A person fulfilling this accountability helps ensure a product is successful by maximizing the value delivered.
 Making the wrong decision when hiring for this role can be catastrophic for your team and product.
 No pressure, right?

 Never miss a post.